Defeating the Horsemen

-In the case of a couple just about to retire, sequence of returns risk must be mitigated.
-If Sam and Pat are dealt several years of poor investment returns right out of the retirement gates, they might permanently cripple their primary source of planned income.
+For a couple just about to retire, mitigating the sequence of returns risk is key.
+If Sam and Pat see several years of poor investment returns right out of the retirement gates, they might permanently cripple their primary source of planned income.
 This feels particularly real to Sam and Pat as they remember the one-two punch of the tech bubble busting in the early 2000s followed by the financial crisis in 2008-2009.

 Planning Ahead to Reduce Risk

 In talking with their advisor, Sam and Pat realize they can anchor a key part of their income needs around Social Security.
 Pat will wait a few years until age 70 to take her Social Security, boosting her payout to $3,700/month, while Sam will begin his Social Security at age 66 receiving $1,800/month.
 What should they do until they reach those ages?
 How can they reduce risk?
 What if the market crashes?
 To alleviate that possibility, their advisor designed a ladder of fixed income securities to produce the income needed each year until Pat reaches age 70 and begins receiving Social Security.
 Additionally, Sam and Pat can also reduce some of the risk in their portfolio by reducing their equity exposure to ensure they have several years of distributions available even if the stock market declines.
 This strategy, combined with moderating their spending when necessary, all but eliminates sequence of returns risk.